haodi-zou/haodi-zou.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 👋 Hi!
 I'm Haodi Zou (邹灏迪).
-I'm a 1st-year Ph.D. student in Computer Science at [UC San Diego](https://cse.ucsd.edu/), advised by Prof. [Deepak Kumar](https://kumarde.com/).
+I'm a 1st-year Ph.D. student in Computer Science at [University of California San Diego](https://cse.ucsd.edu/), advised by Prof. [Deepak Kumar](https://kumarde.com/).
 My research interests lie in human-computer interaction, social computing, and online harm.

 Before coming to UCSD, I obtained my Bachelor's degree in Computer Science at [UC Berkeley](https://eecs.berkeley.edu/).
 At Berkeley, I've been fortunate to engage in research on social computing and human-centered AI in Prof. [Niloufar Salehi](https://niloufar.org/)'s research group.